-Using scissors cut out lots of hearts from the aluminium covered card stock.
-They can be any size or shape and the amount you need will depend on how big your lamp shade is.
-I cut out about 80 ranging in size from teeny little ones, that are 4 cm long, to bigger ones that are about 10 cm long.
 Make a small hole at the top and bottom of each heart and string the hearts together using the fishing line.
-Finally leave a 20 cm piece of line to tie the strings to the lamp shape.
+Finally, leave a 20 cm piece of line to tie the strings to the lamp shape.

-Add as many strings as you like until you’re happy and then hang the Chain of Hearts mobile under a shade tree or outside your bedroom window and watch those hearts dance gently in the wind.
+Add as many “heart strings” as you like until you’re happy, and then hang the Chain of Hearts mobile under a shade tree or outside your bedroom window and watch those hearts dance gently in the wind.

 The aluminium tape is completely waterproof, so the garden mobile will last a long time.

 I think Vincent van Gogh was so right when he said, “If you truly love nature, you will find beauty everywhere.”
 And I must say, I really enjoy how the Chain of Hearts looks in the garden.